appsody/website/content/docs/using-appsody/deploying.md

 The Appsody CLI provides the [appsody deploy](/docs/cli-commands/#appsody-deploy) command to build and deploy a Docker image directly to a Kubernetes cluster that you are using for testing or staging.

+The deployment manifest for your project (`app-deploy.yaml`) is created or updated when you run `appsody build` or `appsody deploy`.
+The Appsody CLI uses deployment information from the stack and adds various [traceability metadata](/docs/reference/metadata) while generating this manifest.
+You can edit this file to suit your application and store it under source control.
+If you want to quickly obtain the deployment manifest without having to build or deploy your application, run the `appsody deploy --generate-only` command.

 You can delegate the build and deployment steps to an external pipeline, such as a Tekton pipeline that consumes the source code of your Appsody project after you push it to a GitHub repository.
 Within the pipeline, you can run [appsody build](/docs/using-appsody/building), which builds the application image and generates a deployment manifest.
 You can use the manifest to deploy your application to a Kubernetes environment where the Appsody operator is installed.

 These deployment options are covered in more detail in the following sections.